hcengineering/huly-docs/src/content/docs/team-workflows/documents.md

 There are two ways to create a document:
 * Click the `+ Create a document` button at the top of the Documents sidebar.
 This opens a dialog with the option to select a teamspace for your Document; the default parent will be the most recently selected teamspace or Document.
 Enter a title for your Document and click `Create`.
-* Hover over the a teamspace name or any other Document and click the `+` button that appears.
+* Hover over a teamspace name or any other Document and click the `+` button that appears.
 The new Document will automatically be nested within the Teamspace or Document you selected.

 ### Formatting Document content